lspector/Clojush/README.txt

 uses for it as well, but no instructions are provided for the auxiliary stack in Clojush (aside from the problem-specific input functions in the examples).

 The pushgp function is used to run PushGP.
-It takes all of its arguments in a Clojure map, and provides default values for any parameters that are not provided.
-Search clojush.clj for "defn pushgp" for details.
+It takes all of its parameters as keyword arguments, and provides default values for any parameters that are not provided.
+See the pushgp defn in pushgp/pushgp.clj for details.
 The single argument that must be provided (actually it too has a default, but it makes no sense to rely on that) is :error-function, which should be a function that takes a Push program and returns a list of errors.
 Note that this assumes